fgm/mongodb/docs/modules/mongodb_storage.md

 ### Import of SQL Key-Value content

-The module provides one single command to import the content of the default SQL storage for Key-Value into MongoDB.
-The command is available for Drush and Drupal Console indifferently, and is described in the previous paragraph as part of the configuration steps.
+The module provides one single Drush command to import the content of the default SQL storage for Key-Value into MongoDB.
+It is  described in the previous paragraph as part of the configuration steps.